Water Heater Safety: Is Your Water Heater up to Code?

 If you’ve recently purchased a new home or are considering buying a new water heater, here are a few guidelines that you need to be aware of to ensure your water heater is safe to operate.

 - Water heaters must have a safety pan underneath them.
-If the water heater is located in closet inside the home, a boiler drain would be attached to the pan and a hose connected for drainage.
+If the water heater is located in a closet inside the home, a boiler drain would be attached to the pan and a hose connected for drainage.

 - Water heaters located in garages or areas exposed to combustible gases must be elevated.